Arnold Lunn

-Sir Arnold Henry Moore Lunn (18 April 1888 – 2 June 1974) was a skier, mountaineer and writer.
+Sir Arnold Henry Moore Lunn (18 April 1888 – 2 June 1974) was a British skier, mountaineer and writer.
 He was knighted for "services to British Skiing and Anglo-Swiss relations" in 1952.
 His father was a lay Methodist minister, but Lunn was an agnostic and wrote critically about Catholicism before he converted to that religion at the age of 45 and became an apologist.

 He was born in Madras, India and died in London aged 86.

 Early life

-Arnold Lunn was born in Madras, eldest son of three sons and a daughter of Sir Henry Simpson Lunn (1859–1939) and Mary Ethel, née Moore, daughter of a canon.
+Arnold Lunn was born in Madras, eldest of three sons and a daughter of Sir Henry Simpson Lunn (1859–1939) and Mary Ethel, née Moore, daughter of a canon.
 His father was firstly a Methodist minister and later founder of Lunn's Travel agency (that would become Lunn Poly), which encouraged tourism in the Swiss Alps.
 Arnold Lunn's two brothers were also authors.
 Hugh Kingsmill Lunn became a noted literary journalist under the name Hugh Kingsmill.
 Brian Lunn was best known for his translations, for his biography of Martin Luther and for his autobiography Switchback (1948).
 Arnold Lunn attended Orley Farm School, in Harrow, followed by Harrow School.
 He studied at Balliol College, Oxford, and while he was there, founded and was sometime President of the Oxford University Mountaineering Club.